THEANGELITES/THEANGELITES/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀**ANGELITES ♱**
 -------------------------------------------------------------------------------
 ![](https://i.imgur.com/CsNPb17.png)
-Hi ! we're the Angelites / Seraphim System! :]
+Hi !
+We're the Angelites / Seraphim System! :]

 We're usually on 18+ on Ponytown, but occasionally go on Safe with friends.
 If I'm not with somebody on safe I'm probably people watching.
 Usually in the Homestuck, CRK or Ghost BC areas on both 18+ or safe.